TanStack/query/docs/src/pages/reference/useQuery.md

   - A derived boolean from the `status` variable above, provided for convenience.
 - `isError: boolean`
   - A derived boolean from the `status` variable above, provided for convenience.
+- `isLoadingError: boolean`
+  - Will be `true` if the query failed while fetching for the first time.
+- `isRefetchError: boolean`
+  - Will be `true` if the query failed while refetching.
 - `data: TData`
   - Defaults to `undefined`.
   - The last successfully resolved data for the query.